 Condominium.
-The absolute ownership of an apartment or a commercial unit, generally in a multiunit building, by a legal description of the airspace that the unit actually occupies, plus an undivided interest in the ownership of the common elements, which are owned jointly with the other condominium unit owners.
+The absolute ownership of an apartment or a commercial unit, generally in a multiunit building, by a legal description of the airspace that the unit occupies, plus an undivided interest in the ownership of the common elements, which are owned jointly with the other condominium unit owners.

 Contract.
-An agreement entered into by two or more legally competent parties who, for a consideration, undertake to do or to refrain from doing some legal act or acts.
+An agreement entered into by two or more legally competent parties who, for consideration, undertake to do or to refrain from doing some legal act or acts.

 Contract rent.
 (See scheduled rent)

-Contribution, principle of.
-The principle that any improvement to a property, whether to vacant land or a building, is worth only what it adds to the property's market value, regardless of the improvement's actual cost.
+Contribution, the principle of.
+The principle is that any improvement to a property, whether to vacant land or a building, is worth only what it adds to the property's market value, regardless of the improvement's actual cost.

 Conventional loan.
-A mortgage loan, made with real estate as security, that is neither insured by the FHA nor guaranteed by the VA.
+A mortgage loan, made with real estate as security, is neither insured by the FHA nor guaranteed by the VA.
 Conveyance.
 A written instrument, such as a deed or lease, by which title or an interest in real estate is transferred.

 Cooperative.
-A multiunit residential building with title in a trust or corporation that is owned by and operated for the benefit of persons living within it, who are the beneficial owners of the trust or the stockholders of the corporation, each possessing a proprietary lease granting occupancy of a specific unit in the building.
+A multi-unit residential building with title in a trust or corporation that is owned by, and operated for the benefit of persons living within it, who are the beneficial owners of the trust or the stockholders of the corporation, each possessing a proprietary lease granting occupancy of a specific unit in the building.

 Correction lines.
 A system of compensating for inaccuracies in the rectangular survey system due to the curvature of the earth.
-Every fourth township line (24-mile intervals) is used as a correction line on which the intervals between the north and south range lines are measured again and corrected to a full six miles.
+Every fourth township line (24-mile intervals) is used as a correction line on which the intervals between the north, and south range lines are measured again, and corrected to a full six miles.

 Correlation.
 (See reconciliation)